revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

 - It is class and file.
-Using class we can map entity class as below:
+Using class, we can map entity class as below:
 ``` xml
    <mapping class=”entity class qualified name” />
 ```

-- Using file we can map .hbm file as below
+- Using file, we can map .hbm file as below

 ```xml
   <mapping file=”a.hbm.xml” />